-ADRDL is one of fewer than 40 veterinary diagnostic laboratories accredited by the American Association of Veterinary Laboratory Diagnosticians (AAVLD).
-This building built in 1993 houses the Veterinary & Biomedical Sciences Department.
+ADRDL is one of fewer than 40 veterinary diagnostic laboratories accredited by the American Association of Veterinary Laboratory Diagnosticians.
+The building constructed in 1993 houses the Department of Veterinary & Biomedical Sciences.

 Brookings, SD 57007